The ENTRACE Stack

 Appendix A: Update notice and version history

-What changed in v6. v5's constraint wording is preserved verbatim in v6.
-Only the deployment artifact changes.
-The five meta-commitments (M1 through M5) and seven operational constraints (C1 through C7) ship as a single pasteable with internal structure (commitments first, derived constraints second).
-The corpus name is removed from the prompt text; corpus-citation vocabulary stays in the corpus, deployment vocabulary stays in the deployment artifact.
+What changed in v6. v5's constraint wording was preserved verbatim in v6.
+Only the deployment artifact changed.
+The five meta-commitments (M1 through M5) and seven operational constraints (C1 through C7) shipped as a single pasteable with internal structure (commitments first, derived constraints second).
+The corpus name was removed from the prompt text; corpus-citation vocabulary stayed in the corpus, deployment vocabulary stayed in the deployment artifact.

-What is preserved. v5's stack is preserved verbatim as Appendix D for citation continuity; v4's as Appendix E; v2's as Appendix F. The constraint analysis sections (now B.1 through B.7 inside Appendix B) reflect v5's wording and remain valid for v6.
+What is preserved. v6's stack is preserved verbatim as Appendix D for citation continuity; v5's as Appendix E; v4's as Appendix F; v2's as Appendix G. The constraint analysis sections (now B.1 through B.7 inside Appendix B) reflect v5/v6 wording and remain valid for v7.

-Lineage. v2 → v3 narrowed principle-level claims to the composed gestalt (Doc 414, Doc 494). v3 → v4 incorporated two-run empirical cross-validation evidence on the specific wording of C3, C4, C6 (Doc 495 §10). v4 → v5 incorporated four-run cross-validation evidence and addressed the compliance-default failure mode observed at run 4 (Doc 495 §17). v5 → v6 incorporates Run 10's empirical demonstration that the meta-stack does operational work; v6 ships the meta-stack and operational seven as a bundled deployment artifact (Doc 495 §29).
+Lineage. v2 → v3 narrowed principle-level claims to the composed gestalt (Doc 414, Doc 494). v3 → v4 incorporated two-run empirical cross-validation evidence on the specific wording of C3, C4, C6 (Doc 495 §10). v4 → v5 incorporated four-run cross-validation evidence and addressed the compliance-default failure mode observed at run 4 (Doc 495 §17). v5 → v6 incorporated Run 10's empirical demonstration that the meta-stack does operational work; v6 shipped the meta-stack and operational seven as a bundled deployment artifact (Doc 495 §29). v6 → v7 reformulates the layout to realize the channel-ensemble prescription articulated in Doc 681; the constraint and commitment wording is preserved verbatim.

 Appendix B: Technical details